frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 > ull bigNum = 123456789012345ULL;
 > ```
 >
 > Numbers need type-specific suffixes like `ULL`.
 When you write `ull bigNumber = 123456789012345ULL;`, the `ULL` tells the compiler the number is an `unsigned long long`.
 Without it, the compiler might assume a smaller type like `int` or `long`, which can't handle large values.
-This leads to errors and bugs. **The suffix forces the right type, avoiding overflow and keeping your numbers safe**.
+This leads to errors and bugs. _The suffix forces the right type, avoiding overflow and keeping your numbers safe_.
 It’s a simple step but crucial.
 The right suffix means the right size, no surprises.
 >
-> **In C++, suffixes are also used with floating-point numbers to specify their exact type**.
+> _In C++, suffixes are also used with floating-point numbers to specify their exact type_.
 The suffix `f` designates a `float`, while no suffix indicates a `double`, and `l` or `L` indicates a `long double`.
 By default, the compiler assumes `double` if no suffix is provided.
 Using these suffixes is important when you need specific control over the type, such as saving memory with `float` or gaining extra precision with `long double`.
 The suffix ensures that the number is treated correctly according to your needs.Exact type, exact behavior.

-**The rule is: know your numbers, suffix your numbers, and be happy.**
+_The rule is: know your numbers, suffix your numbers, and be happy_.

 #### 1.2.2.2.
 Predefining Common Operations

-If you know that certain operations, such as sorting or summing elements, are frequent in a competitive programming or in the algorithm you are going to code, consider defining these operations at the beginning of the code. **The only real reason to use a macro in competitive programming is to predefine functions**.
+If you know that certain operations, such as sorting or summing elements, are frequent in a competitive programming or in the algorithm you are going to code, consider defining these operations at the beginning of the code. _The only real reason to use a macro in competitive programming is to predefine functions_.
 For example:

 ```cpp
 #include <vector>